nttbdrk25/SRAP/README.md

 # Selected residual attentive patterns for lightweight networks in image classification
 **Abstract:**
-Attention mechanism allows deep convolutional networks to concentrate on the important patterns instead of on the less useful information during the learning process.
-However, the discriminative power of current attention modules is still at a modest level because they have just addressed either one type of global channel-wise patterns or an expensive combination of two kinds of squeezes.
-In the case of using two types of those, the resultant weight volume has been less discriminative information caused by two separate excitation perceptrons with a double increase of computational complexity.
-To deal with these problems, an efficient attention module for lightweight networks is proposed by addressing two novel components of residual attentive information for a given tensor as follows: i) top-n multiple channel-based residual attentive patterns with a unitary excitation perceptron, and ii) multiple spatial-based residual attentive features.
+Modern deep networks often rely on attention modules which are still at a modest level due to using either one type of channel-wise patterns or an expensive combination of two types of them.
+In case of using all of those, the resultant weight volume has been less discriminative information due to two separate excitations along with a double increase of complexity.
+To deal with these limitations, an efficient attention module is proposed by addressing two novel components of residual attentive information for a given tensor as
-A simple fusion of these two attention components forms a robust volume of selected residual attentive patterns (named SRAP).
+follows: i) top-n channel-residual attentive patterns with a unitary excitation perceptron, and ii) multiple spatial-residual attentive features.
+A simple fusion of these complementary components forms a robust volume of selected residual attentive patterns (named SRAP).
-To the best of our knowledge, it is the first time that a channel-spatial residual mechanism is proposed to reinforce the attentive information.
-Experimental results on benchmark datasets for image recognition have authenticated the prominent performance of SRAP in comparison with other attention modules.
+To the best of our knowledge, it is the first time that a channel/spatial-residual mechanism is proposed to reinforce the attentive information.
+Experiments on benchmark datasets for image classification have proved the prominent performance of SRAP versus other attention modules.
+Particularly, SRAP improved the performance of concerning networks by up to ∼7% on ImageNet-100 without increasing the computational complexity.

 <u>**An example for training SRAP-based models on Stanford Dogs:**</u>